© CE/EC Flag of Turkey 6/12/2003

 The intricate stone carvings and breathtaking views from the church make it a must-visit site for history enthusiasts.

-Additionally, the local cuisine is a delightful experience, with traditional dishes such as Van breakfast, which features a variety of cheeses, olives, and honey.
+Additionally, the local cuisine offers a delightful experience, featuring traditional dishes such as the Van breakfast, which includes a variety of cheeses, olives, and honey.

 The warm hospitality of the locals adds to the charm of the region.